vopani/fortyone/kaggle/kgm_quotes/README.md

 💡 _"Learn Data Science from the many contents and teachers on Kaggle"_
 ©️ [Y. Nakama](https://www.kaggle.com/yasufuminakama)

+---

 <h3>Thank You for your contribution 🙏</h3>

 ---

-If you are a Competitions KGM, fill [this form](https://forms.gle/gYsRxswfWGvSe18h8) to get yourself added!
+If you are a Competitions Kaggle Grandmaster, fill [this form](https://forms.gle/gYsRxswfWGvSe18h8) to get yourself added!

-**P.S.** Other category KGMs will be enabled soon!

 </div>